How to Film and Upload High-Quality Reels on Instagram

 Now that you’ve done steps 1 through 4, the next step is exporting with the right settings.

 Filming in high quality means you can export in high quality!
 When you edit in a third-party video app, you’ll find different export settings you can select.
-You’ll want to use the highest quality settings, which I’ll cover in detail in this next section!
+You’ll want to use the highest quality settings, which I’ll cover in detail in the next section.

 The Best Export Settings for Instagram Reels